CARE & MAINTENANCE

 Each piece of jewellery is handcrafted, one-of-a-kind or limited in production, and therefore delicate and not easily replaceable.
 Please use appropriate care to enjoy the beauty and longevity of your jewellery.
 Cautious care will contribute to preserving the original elegance and may prevent the need for future repair and restoration.
 Maintaining your jewellery is the surefire way to ensure its life span.
 If you have any questions about caring for your handmade jewellery, please reach out via the contact form and a digital Care Booklet can be provided for your reference.

 Please note, the majority of the collection can be cleaned with a polishing cloth.
-If your piece contains plating or patina, do not rub with a polishing cloth, as it will remove the finish.
+If your piece contains a blackened finish (aka patina), do not rub with a polishing cloth, as it will remove the finish.

 USE & SAFEKEEPING